 - Operate and be located within the 50 United States

-- Past Grant Recipients are eligible to re-apply for the BISSELL Pet Foundation Partners Grant funding 2 years after the submission of the accepted grant application
+- Past Grant Recipients are eligible to re-apply for a BISSELL Pet Foundation Partners Grant two years after last funded

-BISSELL Pet Foundation will not fund the following organization types, activities and programs:
+BISSELL Pet Foundation will not fund the following activities and programs:

 - Grant requests that exceed 10% of an organization’s operating budget;

 - Indirect or ancillary costs of veterinarian care (e.g., transportation, gas cards, administrative fees, etc.);